publiccodenet/blog/_posts/2020-12-09-how-to-start-a-standard-compliant-repository.md

 * Create a LICENSE file in the root catalog with an [OSI approved license](https://opensource.org/licenses/category).
 * Make sure all text adheres to the writing style guide.

 Now you can make a pull request of these changes to the repository.
 Add a link to the Standard to explain that this repository aims to be standard compliant.
-If you want to aim higher, do step 4 and 5 before committing.
+If you want to aim higher, do steps 4 and 5 before committing.
 Have someone, preferably from a different context than you, review the pull request before merging.

 ## Step 4 - Compliance with all SHOULD requirements